aeternity/protocol/channels/README.md

 ## Terms

-We try to follow the naming conventions used by the lightning network, wherever it makes sense, in hope to be able to make it easier for others to adapt, although we try to enforce a `who - what - how` rule for naming, e.g.
+We try to follow the naming conventions used by the lightning network, wherever it makes sense, in hope to be able to make it easier for others to adopt, although we try to enforce a `who - what - how` rule for naming, e.g.
 `channel_close_solo` as opposed to `solo_close_channel` or `channel_solo_close`.